gaughanln/PlaylistMania/README.md

 ## Description

 Tired of listening to the same chart toppers that play on repeat?
 Looking for new music?
 Welcome to Playlist Mania.
-Here you will be able to pick you're genre of music and we will generate a playlist of songs based on that genre.
-You'll need to login and create an account so that your past searches can be saved for later reference.
+Here you will be able to search for an artist and explore new songs to add to a playlist.
+You'll need to login and create an account - Music isn't free! 😉 so that your past searches can be saved for later reference.

 ## User Story